grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "And put a new pot of coffee on too.
 The shit in there now has been on that burner so long it looks like bunker fuel."

-Chips had already taken Owen back down below, and the rest of them now followed them down, but left the hatch open and for the next few hours a blessed breeze blew down through the control room and reached occasional tendrils of sea air as far into the boat as the crew quarters.
+They climbed back down into the control room, but left the hatch open and for the next few hours a blessed breeze blew down through and reached occasional tendrils of sea air as far into the boat as the crew quarters.

 ### On the radio

-Inside the sub, Percy joined Hemi at the navigation table.
+Inside the sub, Captain Percy joined Hemi at the navigation table.

 "The most pressing problem" said Hemi, not even waiting for her to ask, "is the batteries are almost gone.
 Even running extremely judiciously, we have a range of a few nautical miles at best."
 He used a compass to draw a dotted line around their position showing what was within range.
 It was a completely barren section of the chart.
 The middle of the ocean.
 It was nowhere.